microdee/microdee.github.io/content/about.md

 #### Education:

-* Started computer science then media arts university, and then I didn't finish them.
+* Started computer science then media arts university, and then I didn't finish either of them.
   * BME (Budapest University of Technology and Economy)
   * MOME (Moholy Nagy University of Arts and Design)